oravus/vpr-workshop/index.md

 | Videos (Remote Presenters) Due | 30 Apr 2023 |
 | Workshop Day                   | 29 May 2023 |

+### Prizes and Awards

+The workshop will provide substantial prizes in the following categories:

 ## Submission Instructions